Enterprise

 Shared taxonomy: While workflows can differ, establish shared standards for priority levels, severity labels, and environment tags.
 This consistency enables meaningful cross-team reporting without forcing process uniformity.

-Integrations that reduce friction
+Integrations that reduce friction in bug reporting

 Notification routing: Route bug alerts to the right Slack channel or team inbox based on project, severity, or environment.
 This ensures the right people see the right issues without notification overload.